TUM-Dev/rbg-live/Readme.md

 ## Getting started with development
 The following guide is optiomised for Linux.
-On Windows installing some things is more tedious and requires the respective installers.
+On native-Windows installing some things is more tedious and requires the respective installers.
 We recommend you use [WSL2](https://docs.microsoft.com/de-de/windows/wsl/install-win10) for this reason.

 Clone the Project using